Clive Wilmer

-Clive Wilmer (born 10 February 1945) is a British poet, who has published nine volumes of poetry.
-He is also a critic, literary journalist, broadcaster and lecturer.
+Clive Wilmer (10 February 1945 – 13 March 2025) was a British poet, who published nine volumes of poetry.
+He was also a critic, literary journalist, broadcaster and lecturer.

 Life and career

-Wilmer was born in Harrogate, Yorkshire.
+Clive Wilmer was born on 10 February 1945 in Harrogate, Yorkshire, England.
 He grew up in South London, where he attended Emanuel School, going on to read English at King's College, Cambridge.
-He is the brother of writer and photographer Val Wilmer.
-He has a daughter, a son and two grandsons.
-He shares his life with the historian of science Patricia Fara.
+He was the brother of writer and photographer Val Wilmer.
+He had a daughter, a son and two grandsons, and shared his life with the historian of science Patricia Fara.

-He has had various teaching jobs in Italy – in Florence, Verona, Padua and Venice.
-In 2015 he was a Visiting Professor at Ca' Foscari University of Venice.
+Wilmer had various teaching jobs in Italy – in Florence, Verona, Padua and Venice.
+In 2015, he was a visiting professor at Ca' Foscari University of Venice.

-He is currently resident in Cambridge, where he is Emeritus Fellow of Sidney Sussex College.
-He has also been an Honorary Fellow of Anglia Ruskin University, an Anniversary Fellow of Whitelands College, University of Roehampton, and an Honorary Patron of the William Morris Gallery, Walthamstow.
+He lived latterly in Cambridge, where he was Emeritus Fellow of Sidney Sussex College.
+He had also been an Honorary Fellow of Anglia Ruskin University, an Anniversary Fellow of Whitelands College, University of Roehampton, and an Honorary Patron of the William Morris Gallery, Walthamstow.

+Wilmer died in Cambridge on 13 March 2025, at the age of 80, following a stroke.